Mastering Screen

 screen -S testing -pshell -X stuff 'ping 8.8.8.8 & echo $! > ping.pid; fg || echo "ping failed to start" | tee "ping.failure"\015'

-will fail, and the error message will be written in
+The service ping will fail, and the error message will be written in

 screen -S testing -pshell -X stuff 'ping 8.8.8. & echo $! > ping.pid; fg || echo "ping failed to start" | tee "ping.failure"\015'